paolo7/GPPG/README.md

 ### Test cases

 The script contains a number of test cases that are automatically evaluated when the script is run.
 To remove them, delete all the lines after `# Algorithm finished, test script below:`.

+Sample results of the test cases [here](results.txt) (Python console output).

 ### Lambda URI